ibm-cloud-docs/hpc-ibm-spectrumlsf/web-services-config-lsfclients.md

     ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -o ServerAliveInterval=5 -o ServerAliveCountMax=1 -L 8448:localhost:8448 -J ubuntu@<Bastion_Node_IP> lsfadmin@<Management_Node_IP>
     ```

-    * For clusters with a single management node, all the configurations run on that same node.

-    * For clusters with multiple management nodes, Web Services are installed and configured on the second management node.
-In this case, replace <Management_Node_IP> with the IP address of management node 2.

 7. Open another terminal and set up the https certificate on the Client or Localhost.

     ```pre